varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

       }
   }

-This example will set the ttl to 5 days for the old legacy stuff on your site.
+This example will set the TTL to 5 days for the old legacy stuff on your site.

 Forcing caching for certain requests and certain responses